 Signal Direction Description PCLKEN Input Clock enable.
 Allows the APB interface to be driven from an interconnect that is clocked at a lower synchronous frequency to PMC-100.
 Note This signal must be tied HIGH if 1:1 clocking is used.
 PADDR[11:2] Input Address.
 This is the APB address bus.
-Note -- PMC-100 only supports 32-bit transfers.
+Note - PMC-100 only supports 32-bit transfers.
 PPROT[2:0] Input Protection type.
 This signal indicates the normal, privileged, or secure protection level of the transaction and whether the transaction is a data access or an instruction access.
-Note - Note - Vote - Vote accesses or security is not present in a configuration of an IP core, then PPROT[1] must be tied LOW.
-Otherwise PPROT[1] must be driven by the IP core.
-PPROT[2] is not used by PMC-100 PSEL Input Select.
+Note - PSEL Input Select.
 This signal indicates that the slave device is selected and that a data transfer is required.
 PENABLE Input Enable.
 This signal indicates the second and subsequent cycles of an APB transfer.
 PWRITE Input Direction.
 This signal indicates an APB write access when HIGH and an APB read access when LOW.
 PWDATA[31:0] Input Write data.
 This bus is valid during write cycles when PWRITE is HIGH.